CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Experiments

+We evaluate CosyEdit on RealEdit~\cite{peng2024voicecraft}, a challenging in-the-wild speech editing benchmark comprising 310 samples with diverse and complex acoustic conditions.

+\textbf{Baselines.} Both cascade and end-to-end speech editing systems are included as baselines.
+The cascade baselines include the AR models VoiceCraft~\cite{peng2024voicecraft}, SSR-Speech~\cite{wang2025ssr}, and the NAR model FluentSpeech~\cite{jiang2023fluentspeech}.
+The end-to-end baselines comprise Step-Audio-EditX~\cite{yan2025step}, MiMo-Audio~\cite{zhang2025mimo}, and Ming-UniAudio~\cite{yan2025ming}.
+Although Step-Audio-EditX and MiMo-Audio are not specifically designed for speech content editing, their large-scale training confers a certain degree of generalization to content editing tasks, making them relevant end-to-end baselines.
+As end-to-end models typically regenerate the entire utterance, we pay particular attention to whether modifications introduced in unedited regions are perceptually noticeable.

-We benchmark cascade speech editing systems, including the AR models VoiceCraft and SSR-Speech and the NAR model FluentSpeech, as well as end-to-end approaches Step-Audio-EditX, MiMo-Audio, and Ming-UniAudio.
-FluentSpeech uses the LibriTTS-trained checkpoint with sequential editing for multi-span cases.
+FluentSpeech uses the LibriTTS~\cite{zen2019libritts} trained checkpoint with sequential editing for multi-span cases.
 VoiceCraft follows the silence-reduction strategy of generating five outputs and selecting the shortest.
 Step-Audio-EditX is run in clone mode with zero-shot inference.
-MiMo-Audio is run in dialogue mode using five high-quality editing examples generated by SSR-Speech on RealEdit \cite{peng2024voicecraft} as few-shot prefix prompts, and allows up to five inference attempts to obtain an output whose transcription matches the target text.
+MiMo-Audio is run in dialogue mode using five high-quality editing examples generated by SSR-Speech on RealEdit~\cite{peng2024voicecraft} as few-shot prefix prompts, and allows up to five inference attempts to obtain an output whose transcription matches the target text.
 Ming-UniAudio converts edit prompts into natural-language instructions via a rule-based mapping and applies sequential editing for multi-span cases.

-To mitigate unintended changes to unedited regions by end-to-end models, we apply an alignment-based postprocessing step and report the replaced results for all end-to-end models in Table~\ref{tab:replaced_results}.
-Using alignment timestamp obtained by Whisper medium.en and MFA, speech in unedited regions of the target speech is replaced with the matching original segments, with a brief linear cross-fade at boundaries.